Guanajuato (city): Colonial era

 The Spanish found deposits of gold here in the 1540s and soon they sent soldiers and built forts.
 In 1548, the outpost was formally established with the name of Real de Minas de Guanajuato by viceroy Don Antonio de Mendoza.
 Despite Chichimeca attacks, the population of the area grew rapidly with the arrival of Spanish and Creole migrants and indigenous and mestizo traders and workers.
 It was soon declared a town with the name of Santa Fe Real de Minas de Guanajuato, with Preafán de Rivera as mayor.
 Its first church was consecrated in 1555, and it was named an “alcaldía mayor” in 1574.

 Initially, the city was divided into four barrios or neighborhoods called Marfil/Santiago, Tepetapa, Santa Ana and Santa Fe.
 The last is considered the oldest and is in the current colonia of Pastita.
 This city was split by a small river that served as a main thoroughfare.
 The oldest neighborhoods are Rayas y Mellado, Cata, La Valenciana, and Pastita, named after the mines found there.

 The very first mineral vein discovered, called San Bernabé, attracted attention not only in New Spain, but in Spain itself.
 The discovery brought thousands of migrants to the area, which led to the discovery of other deposits, such as at the Rayas mine.
 The San Bernabé find produced until 1928, when it tapped out.
 Today, the remains of this mine are found in the small village of La Luz, just outside the city proper.

+Basílica Colegiata de Nuestra Señora de Guanajuato (Our Lady of Guanajuato) built in 1671 to 1696.